 Yes.
 At this time evening classes are available for speedbuilding up to the 140 word-per-minute level.
 If enrollment warrants, evening speedbuilding classes will be offered for the higher speed levels.
 Academic classes are also offered during evening hours.

 The cost of tuition at a California community college is currently $46 per unit.
 Court reporting classes vary from one to 6.5 units.
 The cost for a typical semester is approximately $470 including tuition, fees, and parking.

 Yes.
-Fill out the FAFSA form which you will find at the West Valley College website, www.westvalley.edu.
-Click on Financial Aid, fill out the FAFSA form, and submit it.
+Fill out and submit the FAFSA form.
 Check with the Financial Aid office at West Valley College to determine your eligibility.